-ISA hosts four state-of-the-art NMR systems operating at 300, 400, 600 fitted with room-temperature probes and a 600 MHz with cold-probe.
+ISA hosts three NMR systems Bruker operating at 300, 400, 600 fitted with room-temperature probes and a 600 MHz Varian with cold-probe.
 The NMR systems are devoted to the analysis of organic molecules and biological macromolecules solutions including aqueous media.
-The instruments are located into two dedicated NMR halls of about 100 m2 in highly-regulated environments for a best instrumental stabiltility and quality measurements in high-resolution NMR for liquids.
-The 400 MHz and the two 600 MHz NMR systems are also equipped with auto-samplers for automated large series data acquisitions.
+The instruments are located into two dedicated NMR halls of about 100 m2 in highly-regulated environments.

 NMR facilities is open to ISA research teams and external, academic and industrial partners.
 The NMR know-how of the staff allow you to conduct :